 The Michigan Department of Natural Resources (DNR) has begun working with the state's Attorney General's Office to review allegations that Chesapeake Energy Corp. and Encana Corp. worked together to avoid competing in state lease auctions two years ago.

-Using emails pieced together between top executives of Chesapeake and Encana, Reuters alleged in a report last week that the operators colluded to suppress land prices in the state.
-There had been discussions at one point between the two operators to form an area of mutual interest (AMI) to develop a leasehold in Michigan or even a joint venture (JV), but no joint bids were ever made, according to records.
+Using emails pieced together between top executives of Chesapeake and Encana, Reuters alleged in a report on Monday that the operators colluded to suppress land prices in the state.
+There had been discussions at one point between the two operators to form an area of mutual interest (AMI) to develop a leasehold in Michigan or even a joint venture (JV) but no joint bids were ever made, according to records.

-Encana is aware of the allegations and takes "compliance with all laws very seriously and [are] committed to ethical business conduct in all that we do," said Encana Chairman David O'Brien.
-"In accordance with Encana's policies, an investigation of this matter was immediately initiated."
+Encana officials said Monday they were aware of the article and that they take "compliance with all laws very seriously and [are] committed to ethical business conduct in all that we do."
+Encana Chairman David O'Brien said, "In accordance with Encana's policies, an investigation of this matter was immediately initiated."

-No formal investigation had been publicly announced last week but the Michigan DNR is working with the state's top law officers about the allegations.
+The Michigan DNR now is working with the state's top law officers on the allegations.
 "Our department is committed to ensuring the integrity of its auctioning process and to receiving fair market value for resources on public land," said DNR spokesman Ed Golder.

-Reuters, which apparently obtained emails between Chesapeake officials, including CEO Aubrey McClendon, and members of Encana's management team, said executives discussed how to avoid bidding against each other in an Oct.
-2010 DNR auction.
-A DNR lease sale in May 2010 netted the state $178 million in bonus payments, which at the time exceeded projections and broke a record for previous auctions (see NGI, May 10, 2010).
+Reuters, which obtained emails between Chesapeake officials, including CEO Aubrey McClendon, and Encana management, said executives discussed how to avoid bidding against each other in a 2010 auction held by the Michigan Department of Natural Resources (DNR).
+An auction in May 2010 netted the state $178 million in bonus payments, which at the time exceeded projections and broke a record for previous auctions.

-Encana executives at the time noted that they had been a stealthy land buyer in the state lease sale, but Chesapeake was even quieter.
-According to the DNR, Chesapeake spent about $138 million in the May 2010 auction through an intermediary, while Encana spent about $27 million -- together nearly $165 million of the $178 million bid -- for a total of 84,000 net acres of land.
+Encana at the time noted that it was a stealthy land buyer in the state, but Chesapeake was even quieter.
+According to the DNR, Chesapeake spent about $138 million at the auction through an intermediary, while Encana spent about $27 million -- together nearly $165 million of the $178 million bid -- for a total of 84,000 net acres of land.

 Encana by that point had amassed close to 250,000 net acres by buying up land in the Collingwood and Utica shales.
-Subsidiary Petoskey Exploration LLC of Denver had drilled the first well in the play, a 5,000-foot horizontal at 9,500-foot true vertical depth, whose initial production rate over 30 days averaged 2.5 MMcf/d.
-Encana continues to be one of the biggest landowners in Michigan with around 425,000 net acres; the company now is looking for a partner to help defray its development costs (see NGI, June 25).
+Subsidiary Petoskey Exploration LLC of Denver had drilled the first well in the play, a 5,000-foot horizontal at 9,500-foot true vertical depth.
+The initial production rate over 30 days averaged 2.5 MMcf/d.
+Today the producer has around 425,000 net acres in the state (see Shale Daily, April 21, 2011).

-Reuters reported in its article that Chesapeake's CEO and his management team in 2010 were concerned about Encana's pace in the play.
+Reuters reported that Chesapeake's CEO and his management team were concerned about Encana's pace in the play.